-These are a type of analgesic, or pain reliever, that can reduce pain and help a person regain daily function.
-They are available over the counter (OTC) or on prescription at a range of strengths.
-They are suitable for minor acute pains, such as headaches, light sprains, and backaches.
+NSAIDs are another type of analgesic.
+They can reduce pain and help a person regain daily function.
+They are available over the counter or on prescription at a range of strengths.
+NSAIDs are suitable for minor acute pains, such as headaches, light sprains, and backaches.

 NSAIDs can relieve localized inflammation and pain that is due to swelling.
 These drugs may have side effects relating to the digestive system, including bleeding.
 Therefore, a doctor will monitor a person taking a high dosage.

 It is always important to read the packaging to check the maximum dosage and find out what is in an analgesic before taking it.
 People should never exceed the recommended dosage.

 Doctors prescribe these drugs for the most extreme acute pains, such as those that result from surgery, burns, cancer, and bone fractures.
 Opioids are highly addictive, cause withdrawal symptoms, and lose effectiveness over time.
 They require a prescription.

 In situations involving severe trauma and pain, the doctor will carefully manage and administer the dosage, gradually reducing the amount to minimize withdrawal symptoms.